godotengine/godot-docs/tutorials/networking/webrtc.rst

 WebSocket
 ^^^^^^^^^

 When the WebSocket protocol was standardized in December 2011, it allowed browsers to create stable and bidirectional connections to a WebSocket server.
-The protocol is quite simple, but a very powerful tool to send push notifications to browsers, and has been used to implement chats, turn-based games, etc.
+The protocol is a very powerful tool to send push notifications to browsers, and has been used to implement chats, turn-based games, etc.

 WebSockets, though, still use a TCP connection, which is good for reliability but not for latency, so not good for real-time applications like VoIP and fast-paced games.